13 Common Trade Show Mistakes

 Why would you bring your own rope to your hanging?
 And, yet, the vast majority of exhibitors spend considerable cash preparing and participating in a trade show and then neglect the leads they gathered at the show.
-Well, either they don't value the leads or there's no plan on how to handle the leads.
+Either they don't value the leads, or there's no plan on how to handle the leads.
 Most of the time it's the latter.
 What's the saying, "Failing to plan is planning to fail."

 8. No Daily Booth Preparation

 When your in-laws come to town, you spend days cleaning, organizing, and stressing over dust bunnies.
 Three days later, you don't care anymore.
 There are dirty dishes piled in sink and clothes draped over the recliner.
 The same scenario happens for most exhibitors.
 They polish and preen for hours before the show opens, and then by Day Two, they ignore the smudges, the carpet boogies, and the stray candy wrappers.

 Every day is a new day in Exhibit-Land.
 Like Disneyworld, it's gotta look perfect before the guests arrive.
 Assign that task to someone every day and create a checklist.
 Otherwise, it won't get done, or the person with initiative will do it and resent it.

 It's a trade show.
 You're suppose to socialize and party during the off hours.
 But . . . and here's the BIG BUT . . . you need to be smart about it.
 First, you're on company time.
 Even when you think you're not on company time, you're on company time.
 That's just the way it is.
 If the company expects you to socialize with clients, then socialize and be on your best behavior.
 If someone has to tell you what that means, then you shouldn't be socializing with clients.